 How can a Term Plan help?

-Term insurance plans like the iSelect Star from Canara HSBC Oriental Bank of Commerce Life Insurance gives you the option to choose the mode of benefit pay-out to your nominees.
+Term insurance plans like the iSelect Star from Canara HSBC Life Insurance gives you the option to choose the mode of benefit pay-out to your nominees.
 You can choose any of the following three modes of benefit payment:

 Throughout your lifetime your general income is expected to rise.
 Thus, an additional growing income option would be the closest alternative to your income to your family.
 With iSelect Smart360 Term Plan, you can easily estimate your sum assured need for the kind of income you want to secure for your family.